hyperium/hyperium.github.io/_stable/upgrading.md

 ---
-title:  Upgrade from 0.14 to 1
+title:  Upgrade from v0.14 to v1
 layout: guide
 permalink: /guides/1/upgrading/
 ---

 This guide is meant to help you upgrade from v0.14 of hyper to v1.

+> Were you looking for the [v0.14 guides](/guides/0.14/)?

-## Backports and Deprecations
+## Prepare with Backports and Deprecations

 Before upgrading, you can start preparing your 0.14 code base by enabling the `backports` and `deprecated` features of hyper in your `Cargo.toml`.
 Like